 If your work is of exceptional scale, weight, value, or fragility, or if cost is a lesser consideration to you and you just want to ensure it arrives safely, consider using a specialist art transport company.
 Some well-known courier companies also offer specialist art transportation.

-Art Transport and Shipping Services:
+International Art Transport and Shipping Services:

 These are the best-known specialist art shipping and transport services.
 These companies will pack, ship, and deliver fine art, sculpture, paintings, prints, and exhibition exhibits.